MSDuncan82/bill-splitter/README.md

 ## Current Master Branch Functionality

-The program will search a given directory and all subdirectories that match the specific format "STORENAME_YYYY-MM-DD.csv".
-It will then create new files "STORENAME_YYYY-MM-DD_split.csv" for each file that matches the format.
+The program will search a given directory and all subdirectories that match the specific format *STORENAME_YYYY-MM-DD.csv*.
+It will then create new files *STORENAME_YYYY-MM-DD_split.csv* for each file that matches the format.

 These new files will be organized into directories named for each "YYYY-MM/" combination as determined by the file names.

-Examples are in the "example/" directory.
+The template.csv for a receipt is in the */example* directory.

 No files will be deleted!